lxndrblz/anatole/README.md

 ## Features

-Anatole's aims to be minimalistic and sleek, but still brings some great functionality.
+Anatole's aims to be minimalistic and sleek but still brings some great functionality.

 ### Features include